ThatAgricBoy/learning/README.md

 # 100 days, 1 hour per day,

-## learning to build 1 proje5ct per day, this is how I am going to master Python.
+## learning to build 1 project per day, this is how I am going to master Python.

 ### Guide: Angela Yu

-> The projects i will be working on:
+> The projects I will be working on:

 * Blackjack